 shredded coconut:

 For shredded coconut, you can get a fresh coconut and grate it using a coconut scraper, which is the best way.
 And the authentic way.
-But if you don’t have a coconut scraper there are shredded coconut packs you can buy in Asian grocery stores.
+But if you don’t have a coconut scraper there are frozen shredded coconut packs you can buy in Asian grocery stores that you can microwave until they reach room temp.
 If you don’t have both, use some unsweetened desiccated coconut and add a little bit of coconut milk, thoroughly mix and microwave it to soften it up.

 Onion:

-Traditionally we use small shallots (aka small onions in south Asia) that look more like pearl onions.
+Traditionally we use small shallots (aka small onions in South Asia) that look more like pearl onions.
 And directly add that to the mortar and pestle without chopping.
 But the shallots I buy are way bigger than the ones we have in Sri Lanka.
-And whenever I crush them in my mortar and pestle I always notice that my Sambol get a bitter taste.
+And whenever I crush them in my mortar and pestle I always notice that my Sambol gets a bitter taste.
 Same with the onions.
 So always chop your onions before you crush them in either mortar and pestle or in the food processor.
-Also do not crush them until they become a paste.
+Also, do not crush them until they become a paste.

 Lime:

 Lime is the most common sour ingredient that we use in coconut Sambol.
 But you can use lemon juice or even lime preserves (aka Lunu Dehi in Sri Lanka) too.
-My mom always adds the piece of lime to the mortar and pestle at the end and gently crush it and then later remove the peel.
+My mom always adds the piece of lime to the mortar and pestle at the end, gently crushes it and then later removes the peel.
 Which adds a really nice zesty flavor.
-But don’t crush it too much since the peel tastes bitter and definitely don’t do this if you use a food processor.
+But don’t crush it too much since the peel tastes bitter.
+And definitely don’t do this if you use a food processor.

 Chilis: